Double Glazed Windows

 The glazing indicates how many panes of glass are in the window frame.
 Double-glazed windows consist of two panes of glass separated by a space filled with air or harmless gases such as argon and krypton that help insulate the window.
 Marvin offers windows with double strength Low-E insulated glass with argon as standard to maximise thermal efficiency all year-round.

-Double glazed window consists of the following components:
+Double glazed windows consist of the following components:

 - A desiccant: it’s a silicon material applied in the spacer bar to eliminate moisture stuck within the gap